Click the links below for zoomed in versions of the Norlanin Map:

 Ruler: The Grand Council of Volanthia (made up of the Seven Archmages)

 Volanthia is called the City of Mages.
-When the mages were exiled from Leonen, they traveled to distance Tolgatha and negotiated for a piece of land that the Tolgathans viewed as barren and worthless.
-In return Volanthia would provide magi to assist in the defense of Tolgatha.
+When the mages were exiled from Leonen after the Mage Rebellion, they traveled to distant Tolgatha and negotiated for a piece of land that the Tolgathans viewed as barren and worthless.
+In return Volanthia would provide additional resources to the Magi Caste to assist in the defense of Tolgatha.
 From this land they created a city of wonders beyond imagining.
 Here the spiritual arts, in all forms, are encouraged and nurtured.
 Throughout Tolgatha, and beyond, any child that exhibits gifting in the spiritual arts is sent to Volanthia to develop their skills.
 If their families wish to accompany them they are permitted to settle in one of the outlying villages which provide agricultural support to the City of Mages, but rarely are they allowed within the walls of the city itself.
 While this becomes a sort of self imposed serfdom, to have a son or daughter included in Volanthian society is more than worth the price they pay.
 To some outsiders this system seems flawed but it has served Volanthia well and under the rule of the Archmages the city flourishes.

 Leader: PrimeFacilitatorAndOtherwiseImportantHeadOfStateAndExemplarOfGnomishIngenuity (aka Prime Facilitator) Gorbin Turfwaddle